mehwaffle10/Waffle_Balance/README.md

 - Converted to your team when picked up (no friendly fire)
 - Added team colors to sprite
 - Spawn on your team during build phase
+- No longer use a global variable for sounds and egg laying

 ### Saplings
 - Can now be bought for 100 coins